 "This is the greatest moment in the life of the Malayan people, for a new nation is born.
-A nation that will stand forthwith free and indenendent.
+A nation that will stand forthwith free and independent.

 To all Malayans this is a fateful moment.
-A moment we have long prayed for A moment of joy and gladness.
+A moment we have long prayed for.
+A moment of joy and gladness.
 Humble yourself before God, whether it be in mosques, churches and temples or in our homes.
 Give thanks to Him for this blessing He has showered upon us.
 A new star rises in the Eastern sky-a star of freedom for yet another Asian people.
-An ew hope comes into being.
+A new hope comes into being.
 A dream long cherished now materializes.
 It is freedom-freedom for the Malayan people.
 And once this torch of freedom is lit, let us hold it up high so that all around us will glow with radiant happiness.

-Let freedom be secured for all the lawship.
-Freedom of speech, freedom from wantfreedom of association, freedom from wantfreedom of association, freedom of association freedom of movement.
-Let us be free from the menace of communist terrorism-the terrorism which has terrorised this country for the last nine years, so that the people of this country can be free to move whresoever they choose-unharassed, unafraid and undisturbed.
+Let freedom be secured for all the lawabiding people.
+There shall be freedom of worship, freedom of speech, freedom from want, freedom of association, freedom of assembly and freedom of movement.
+Let us be free from the menace of communist terrorism-the terrorism which has terrorised this country for the last nine years, so that the people of this country can be free to move wheresoever they choose-unharassed, unafraid and undisturbed.

 With freedom there is much to do for us all.
-Freedom must bring with it opportunities for all-to the needy, new hope; to the sick and afflicted, relief; to those distressed and in want, help.
+Freedom must bring with it opportunities for all-to the needy, new hope; to the sick and afflicted, relief; to those distressed and in want. help.